SamG101-Developer/SPP-Compiler-5/Writerside/topics/Concurrency.md

 <secondary-label ref="feature-not-impl-yet"/>

-A generator is advanced by using the `.step()` method.
-As this requires compiler specific code to invalidate the previously yielded borrow, `step` is a callable postfix keyword, rather than a method.
+A generator is advanced by using the `.res()` method.
+As this requires compiler specific code to invalidate the previously yielded borrow, `res` is a callable postfix keyword, rather than a method.

 ```
 cor coroutine(a: BigInt, b: BigInt, c: BigInt) -> GenRef[Gen=BigInt] {